JosephineOG/LTU-Reboot-Digital-Coding/CPD/CPD.md

 I learnt to folk a repository on github, then clone to my computer.

-I followed along with the instructor in real time.
+I followed along with the instructor in real time and then did it again myself.

-I could not follow some of the lesson due to technical issues
+I could not follow some of the lesson due to technical issues.
+I was able to go back and find a solution and continue in my own time.